- Alcohol, drugs and substance misuse: an introduction

 - if a search for alcohol or drugs is carried out then it must be by someone of the same sex, with a witness present;

-- employees may face disciplinary action if they refuse a test.
+- employees are made aware of any possible disciplinary action they may face if they refuse a test.

 Alcohol, drug and substance abuse and the law